What kind of background do I need for a HAL trip? What is the mileage each day?

 Our Annapurna Circuit fastpack is a great choice if it is your first time in Nepal.
 For members who want to join our Langtang Lollipop fastpack, we look for prior high altitude experience, given the remote nature of the Kanja Pass, as well as comfort with very technical trails, light scrambling, and some degree of exposure.

-These are designed for people from all walks of life.
+These are designed for people from all walks of life and not ne.
 Please note that we do not hire porters or pack animals to carry supplies, and you will need to carry a light pack for most treks with 5-10kg of weight in it (typically some changes of clothes, snacks, and water).
-We are happy to arrange a trek to any destination in Nepal that your are interested in; our minimum group size is two.
+We are happy to arrange a trek to any destination in Nepal that your are interested in; our minimum group size is four.